-- e.
-Benefits shall not accrue during the layoff.
-An employee recalled within twelve (12) months after layoff will have his previously accrued bargaining unit seniority, classification seniority, continuous service date, and grandfathered sick leave prior to layoff restored.
+F. Benefits shall not accrue during layoff.
+An employee recalled within twelve (12) months after layoff will have his previously accrued bargaining unit seniority, continuous service date, and grandfathered sick leave prior to layoff restored.
 The above dates will be adjusted for the period of time the employee was in layoff status.
 Recalled employees shall not be required to serve an additional probation period.